Aldi's Forfar store reopens after extensive refurbishment and extension - Evening Telegraph

 The retail giant’s outlet in Craig O’Loch Road reopened on Thursday, boasting a larger retail space of 1,254 sqm allowing for an enhanced and increased range of food items.

-The new format has been created to make shopping even easier for customers with the store now having an additional aisle and clearer signs.
+The new format has been created to make shopping even easier for customers, with the Aldi store now having an additional aisle and clearer signs.

 Improved safety